 During performances, it will make use of 160,000 square-feet of video viewing space, described by Sphere officials as “interior immersive display”, as well as state-of-the-art spatial audio.
 It also has an exterior exosphere that alters the sphere’s appearance with LED technology.

-The prospect of seeing The Edge and his U2 bandmates christen the MSG Sphere is certainly a tantalizing one – after all, who wouldn’t to experience The Edge’s trademark 3/16 delay sounds in what could quite possibly be the highest-quality live set up of all time?
+The prospect of seeing The Edge and his U2 bandmates christen the MSG Sphere is certainly a tantalizing one – after all, who wouldn’t want to experience The Edge’s trademark dotted eighth delay sounds in what could quite possibly be the highest-quality live set up of all time?

 Plus, it leaves the door open for some speculation as to who else could grace the MSG Sphere stage.
 It speaks volumes that, if reports are true, MSG Entertainment has elected one of the most popular guitar bands in modern times to lead the charge, and it shows that similar acts will most definitely follow suit in the future.